 Eli Vance (Half-Life series)

 Father of your partner in crime throughout the Half-Life 2 games, Alyx Vance.
 Eli played a supporting role throughout the games, but as a father to Alyx he was a strong figure in her life, caring and supportive of his daughter.
 He also built her Dog, which as far as great things a dad can do is pretty high up there.
 Get yourself a great gaming desk to play more comfortable for hours and avoid back pain.
+However, there are instances that back pain and other chronic pain cannot be resisted, better ask tips from a Pain Management expert on how you can treat and cure these pain attacks.

 Tragically, their relationship is cut short at the end of Half-Life: Episode 2, but is likely to shape what is to come in the Half-Life series.
 If you want to improve the quality of your computer then check out these great receivers you can use.